openshift/enhancements/enhancements/dns/coredns-egressfirewall-integration.md

 DNS name after replacing the ``*`` with ``wildcard`` (barring any trailinng `.`).
 For example, if the wildcard DNS name is ``*.example.com``, then the Name of the corresponding CR will be ``wildcard.example.com``.
 This is done to adhere to the [Kubernetes object naming validations](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-subdomain-names).
-The ``.spec.iswildcard`` field will be set to true, even if it already exists.
+The ``.spec.iswildcard`` field of the CR will be set to true, even if it already exists.
 * The OVN-K master will not perform any DNS lookup for the wildcard DNS names directly.
 * The ``egressfirewall`` CoreDNS plugin will intercept the request and the response for the DNS lookups from all the pods.
 If the regular DNS name in the lookup matches with a wildcard DNS name, then the ``egressfirewall`` plugin will update the